 HV3SJ at the Vatican?
 I worked them in 1989 but sadly, operator I0DUD passed away in 1999.

 We also tragically lost Mathias, JW5NM, in 2009.
 I worked him 20 years earlier in 1989.
-I still do not have Svalbard confirmed.
+I did not end up confirming a Svalbard QSO until 2021.

 VQ9CQ on Chagos I worked him on 10M SSB in 1991 (remember 10M back in the day?
 Good times!) but didn’t bother to QSL.
 Now there are no more logs available so the contact can’t be confirmed.